Taliban hideouts revealed as Pakistan army seizes militant redoubt

 Apart from soldiers, the city is a ghost town.
 The army ordered residents out before the offensive; some left food on their tables as they fled.

-Entire neighborhoods are rubble after caches of explosives detonated and jets pounded suspected militant hideouts.
+Entire neighbourhoods are rubble after caches of explosives detonated and jets pounded suspected militant hideouts.

 Under the destruction lies a sophisticated network of tunnels used to smuggle militants and weapons out of the view of hovering drones.